-In my free time, I spend time with my wife and three boys, and every morning before work, I hammer away at improbably long works of science fiction that have a great deal to do with sentient machines, genetically nonconforming humans, priests, and political malcontents.
-My wife and I also have a nice little business selling fancy headphones.
+I spend my free time with my wife and three boys, and every morning before work, I bang away at improbably long works of science fiction that have to do with sentient machines, genetically nonconforming humans, priests, and political malcontents.
+I also have a fun and interesting side business selling high-end headphones.